jlengrand/Ivolution/README.markdown

 You will need to have OpenCV with Python bindings to use it.
 (See requirements chapter)

-### Sample archive

-So that you can start playing with the FaceMovie even though you do not have a batch of images, I compiled some samples in a archive available [here](https://dl.dropbox.com/u/4286043/GH/FaceMovie/packaging/ressources/samples.zip).
-Simply uncompress it wherever you want, and use the images as input source !

 ## Getting Started

 Now that FaceMovie is installed on your system, let's start playing with it !